erikvullings/rest-easy-loki/README.md

 - Simple authorization using whitelisting domain names and API keys via environment variables.
 - Statically sharing the public folder
 - Retrieving environment variables starting with `LOKI_` via REST
+- Configuring the database collections using a config file

+This version has moved from the default `LokiFsAdapter` to the more performing `LokiFsStructuredAdapter`.
+Besides a [performance gain](https://github.com/techfort/LokiJS/wiki/LokiJS-persistence-and-adapters#an-example-using-fastest-and-most-scalable-lokifsstructuredadapter-for-nodejs-might-look-like-), it also means that we don't end up with a single database file anymore, but one overall database file and one per collection.

 ## Development